 Adam Grossman is an accomplished entrepreneur with significant operating experience as the CEO and COO of various successful entrepreneurial and middle market companies.
 He is the founder of The Alta Fund, an advisory firm and investment fund.
 Adam received his undergraduate degree from the University of Massachusetts and his JD and MBA degrees from Georgetown University.
 He serves as a Board Member of several privately held companies and is active in various charitable and community development projects in New York City and in Buenos Aires, Argentina, in addition to his work with JEHF.

-Ned Harris recently retired from a forty year career in higher education that included positions as Associate Provost for Enrollment and Academic Services at St. Louis University, Director of Admission at Le Moyne College, Associate Director of Financial Aid at the University of Notre Dame, Director of Enrollment Management at Eastern Connecticut State University, as well as executive enrollment positions in other institutions of higher learning.
+Ned Harris completed his undergraduate studies at Le Moyne College and his Ph.D. in Higher Postsecondary Education at Syracuse University.
+He recently retired from a forty year career in higher education administration that included several executive enrollment-related positions, most recently as Director of Enrollment Management at Eastern Connecticut State University.
 His career long focus on service continues in this Board position and other volunteer roles in which he serves.
 Ned is the brother of Tom Harris and Jordan's uncle.

 Candice Ammori graduated from University of Michigan's Ford School of Public Policy in 2012, focusing on sustainable business.
 She was a Princeton in Asia fellow in Singapore, spent time helping a Cambodian microfinance firm with its business strategy, and will continue to combine numbers and creativity in socially conscious business environments.